r-pad/OSSID_code/readme.md

 ## Experiments

 The following commands can be used to reproduce the results reported in our paper.
-First change the directory to `python/ossid/scripts/` and then run:
+First change the directory to `python/ossid/scripts/` and then run the following commands.

+In case of out of GPU memory error, please consider setting `--finetune_batch_size 4` or a smaller number.

+If you are using student license, Halcon may not be able to run in multiple processes (`HALCON error #2348: Activation error`).
+Therefore please run the following commans sequentially.

 * **OSSID(Ours)** on LM-O in Table 1.
 ```